 Myth #2: Do I have cancer?

 When you hear the words “fibroid tumors,” don’t panic.
-Getting diagnosed with uterine fibroids doesn’t mean you have cancer.
-Fibroids are one of the most common forms of non-cancerous tumors, affecting millions of women during their reproductive years.
+If you have fibroids, it doesn’t mean you have cancer.
+Fibroids are one of the most common forms of non-cancerous tumors They affect millions of women during their reproductive years.
 Statistics demonstrate that less than 1 in 1000 cases of uterine fibroids become malignant.
-It is also important to note that simply having fibroids doesn’t increase the odds of developing cancer in reproductive organs.
+Simply having fibroids doesn’t increase the odds of developing cancer in reproductive organs.

 Myth #3: Fibroids and Pregnancy Complications: I won’t be able to get pregnant!

-If you’re hoping to conceive in the future, this is a scary thought.
+If you’re hoping to conceive in the future, this can be scary to think about.
 For some, fertility can be impacted by the fibroids themselves.
 A common question we see is, can fibroids cause pregnancy complications?
 Changes in the shape of the cervix can affect the number of sperm that can enter the uterus, and changes in the shape of the uterus can interfere with the movement of the sperm or embryo.
-However, if fibroids are treated, fertility may be restored.
+However, if fibroids get treatment, fertility may restore.

 Speaking of fibroid complications, certain treatments can also affect your fertility.
 Having a hysterectomy will make future pregnancies impossible, so keep this in mind while making your fibroid treatment decision.
 The good news is that you can successfully get pregnant after Uterine Fibroid Embolization.

-Myth #4: I’m done having kids, do I still need my uterus?
+Myth #4: I don’t want kids, do I still need my uterus?

 Hysterectomy is the only treatment method that guarantees fibroids will never return, so some may be tempted to have one for this reason.
 You may think that because your family is complete, or because you’re postmenopausal, your uterus is no longer important.